pacifics/PassDao/README.md

 - By allowing fundings (public or private) for each step of the project and by limiting the funding amounts, we avoid useless blocked ethers in the Dao.
 It is possible to link a funding proposal with a contractor proposal and that will be completed only if the funding is fueled during a predefined period, unless the Dao is not funded and the contractor proposal not completed.
 We use this method for the first Project Manager proposal and the primary funding.

 - There is no calldata function.
-The send functions are at the end of methods or with a mutex.
+We use a “withdraw” pattern instead of a “send” pattern for the reward of fees to tokenholders.

 - There is no split function.